 Is CBD Legal?

 In short, yes and no. With the passing of the 2018 Farm Bill, hemp (cannabis that contains 0.03% or less THC) along with its derivatives, was removed from the Controlled Substance act, making it federally legal.
 However, each individual state acts independently in how they regulate and handle hemp and CBD.
 For example, Idaho considers all forms of cannabis, including CBD to be illegal despite federal status.
 On the other side of the country, in New Jersey, CBD is legal and has no restrictions.
 To make matters more complicated, according to the FDA, it is currently illegal to market CBD as a dietary supplement or food additive.
 There is only one FDA approved CBD drug currently on the market, Epidiolex, labeled safe and effective in the treatment of two seizure disorders.
 This means that currently it is prohibited by the FDA to make claims regarding CBD and its use in the treatment of specific conditions.
 To maintain compliance with the FDA, we do not make such claims regarding our products.
-We do acknowledge, based on research and clinical studies, CBD’s tremendous potential in the treatment of many diseases and in promoting inner balance in the face of ever-changing external stressors.
+We do acknowledge, based on research and clinical studies, CBD’s tremendous potential.

 The subject surrounding the legality of CBD is confusing and ill-defined.
 Although federally legal, there may be state implemented restrictions regarding hemp and CBD products.
 Whenever in doubt, we recommend checking your individual state's policies regarding CBD.